Tofazzal26/Tofazzal26/README.md

 <h2 align="center">🚀 About Me</h2>
 As a developer I can demonstrate any frontend requirement in a beautifully attractive way.
 I am very serious and focused in my work.
 I love to take new challenges.
 I think it's better to fail than to succeed on the shoulders of others.
 Administered.
 Attained.
-Arranged.
+Arranged I am a developer passionate about showcasing frontend requirements in an attractive way, I am serious, focused, and love new challenges believing it's better to fail independently than succeed relying on others.

 <h3 align="center">Git Stats</h3>